The Old Model Was Binary. The New One Has Levels.

 The Business Impact: Zero-click conversions and dominant market share.

 Moving up this stack is not linear.
-We often see brands plateauing at Level 2 or Level 3 for months, applying the wrong fixes.
+I see brands plateauing at Level 2 or Level 3 for months, applying the wrong fixes.
+Two patterns come up more than anything else.

 The "SEO Trap" (Stuck at Level 2)

-Brands often try to move from Level 2 to Level 3 by publishing more blog posts.
-This fails because AI models don't need more text; they need more structure.
-If you are stuck here, writing 50 more articles won't help if your pricing page lacks Offer Schema.
-You need to stop optimizing for keywords and start optimizing for crawlers.
+Brands try to move from Level 2 to Level 3 by publishing more blog posts.
+This fails because AI models don't need more text.
+They need more structure.

 The "Authority Gap" (Stuck at Level 3)

-You can be compared (Level 4) but still lose the recommendation (Level 5) if your sentiment is negative.
-If the AI sees recent negative reviews or "mixed user feedback," it will hedge its recommendation with cautionary language ("However, some users report...").
-This is a reputation management issue, not a visibility issue.
+There's a third pattern worth naming separately: the "Sentiment Ceiling."
+You can be compared at Level 4 but still lose the recommendation at Level 5 if your sentiment is negative.
+If the AI sees recent negative reviews or "mixed user feedback," it hedges.
+"However, some users report..."
+That's a reputation management issue, not a visibility issue.
+Most teams don't recognize the difference until they've been stuck for months.

-You cannot improve what you do not measure.
-To determine your level, you need to run a Prompt Audit.
-While tools like the Akii AI Brand Audit automate this, you can perform a manual diagnostic check using the following framework.
+You can't improve what you don't measure.
+To determine your level, you need to run a prompt audit.
+While tools like the Akii AI Brand Audit can automate this, you can run a manual diagnostic using this framework.

 Step 1: The Recognition Test (Level 1 Check)